Fluidframe/FluidSvelte/README.md

 2. The Fluid compiler processes these files to generate:
   - Python backend code for business logic
   - Svelte frontend components for UI
-  - Protocol Buffer definitions for type-safe communication (Not implemented)
+  - Protocol Buffer definitions for type-safe communication (Not implemented yet)
 3. Frontend interactions trigger gRPC calls to the backend (currently uses http post requests instead)
 4. State updates are controlled by backend with python logic and state lives in frontend